sverweij/dependency-cruiser/doc/rules-reference.md

   of the extension).
 This will cover the majority of the use cases for babel, but [raise an issue](https://github.com/sverweij/dependency-cruiser/issues/new?template=feature-request.md&title=Feature+request%3A+use+babel+only+for+specific+extensions?) if you need this to be configurable.
-- Only json (/ json5) configurations, either in a separate file or as a key in your package.json.
+- Dependency-cruiser can process json (/ json5) configurations, either in a separate file or as a key in your package.json.
+It can also process .js and .cjs configurations, as long as they're commonjs modules and export a simple javascript object.
+JavaScript configurations that export a function, and/ or that are es modules might be supported in a later stage.
-  .js, .mjs, .cjs, or configurations might be added when there's a demand for it.
-- Auto detection in [--init](cli.md#--init) looks at some of the likely suspects for babel configs - _package.json_ (only if it contains a _babel_ key), _.babelrc_, _.babelrc.json_, _babel.config.json_ and any other file with _babel_ in the name that ends on _json_ or _json5_. - The feature currently works with
+- Auto detection in [--init](clies.md#--init) looks at some of the likely suspects for babel configs - _package.json_ (only if it contains a _babel_ key), _.babelrc_, _.babelrc.json_, _babel.config.json_ and any other file with _babel_ in the name that ends on _json_ or _json5_. - The feature currently works with